tapnisu/tapris/README.md

 1. Start bot via `yarn start`

-Now you have running bot!
+Now you have a running bot!